-[Note that the above formula represents an optimal solution to a maximization problem; we can write a similar formula for minimization; simply change the last condition to $f(\mb{A}, \mb{T}) \le f(\mb{A}, \mb{S})$.]
+[Note that the above formula represents an optimal solution to a maximisation problem; we can write a similar formula for minimisation; simply change the last condition to $f(\mb{A}, \mb{T}) \le f(\mb{A}, \mb{S})$.]

-Recall that a maximization problem $P_1$ in the $\mb{R}^n$ Euclidean space can be represented as follows \cite{bazaraaEtAl}:
+Recall that a maximisation problem $P_1$ in the $\bb{R}^n$ Euclidean space can be represented as follows \cite{bazaraaEtAl}:

-For several optimization problems, an optimal solution can be recognized when a feasible solution obeys certain \it{optimality} conditions.
+For several optimisation problems, an optimal solution can be recognised when a feasible solution obeys certain \it{optimality} conditions.
 In such cases, it is unnecessary to represent an optimal solution \bf{T} as in (\ref{lazyOpt}).
-The Duality concept in optimization can play an important role here.
+The duality concept in optimisation can play an important role here.

-Let $\mb{u} \in \mb{R}^{m_1}$ and $\mb{v} \in \mb{R}^{m_2}$ be two vectors of variables with $\mb{v} \ge \mb{0}$.
-Given a \it{primal} problem $P_1$ as in (\ref{problemP1}), its Lagrangian dual problem $P_2$ can be represented as (see \cite{bazaraaEtAl}):
+Let $\mb{u} \in \bb{R}^{m_1}$ and $\mb{v} \in \bb{R}^{m_2}$ be two vectors of variables with $\mb{v} \ge \mb{0}$.
+Given a \it{primal} problem $P_1$ as in (\ref{eq:problemP1}), its Lagrangian dual problem $P_2$ can be represented as (see \cite{bazaraaEtAl}):